 Definitions of J Categories and Limits of Stay in the United States

-The University is authorized to host J Exchange visitors in the following 4 categories and awaiting approval for 1 new subcategory: professor, research scholar, short-term scholar, student and intern.
+The University is authorized to host J Exchange visitors in the following 4 categories and is awaiting approval for 1 new subcategory: professor, research scholar, short-term scholar, student and intern.

 Professor: An individual who is primarily teaching/lecturing, observing or consulting at the University.
 A professor may also conduct research.
 Minimum period of stay is 3 weeks.
 The limit of stay is 5 years.